kier-mirko/cg-project/README.md

 usage: cl [ option... ] filename... [ /link linkoption... ]
 ```
+If don't have a `x64 Native Tools Command Prompt for <year>`.
+Install Visual Studio Community 2022 and in the installer click the option `Desktop Development with C++` in the workload section.

 To build the project, go to the project root directory and run:
 ```batch
 build.bat